tidymodels/extratests/tests/testthat/_snaps/parsnip-survival-standalone.md

       parsnip:::.check_cens_type(left_c, type = c("right", "interval"), fail = TRUE)
     Condition
       Error:
       !
-For this usage, the allowed censoring types are: 'right' and 'interval'
+For this usage, the allowed censoring types are right or interval.